martinholecekmax/DeepSearch/README.md

 DeepSearch is a sophisticated AI-powered search engine designed to enhance image searching.
 It utilizes deep learning algorithms to efficiently search a vast collection of images and find the most similar matches.

-The DeepSearch engine is built on top of the [Annoy](https://github.com/spotify/annoy) library, which is a fast, memory-efficient, and easy-to-use library for approximate nearest neighbor search.
+The DeepSearch engine is built on top of the [Annoy](https://github.com/spotify/annoy) library, which is a fast, memory-efficient, and easy-to-use library for approximate nearest-neighbor search.

-The engine uses a pre-trained models from [Keras](https://keras.io/api/applications/) to extract features from images and then stores them in an Annoy index.
+The engine uses pre-trained models from [Keras](https://keras.io/api/applications/) to extract features from images and then store them in an Annoy index.
 The index is then used to find the most similar images to a given query image.

 ## Table of Contents